Pan–tilt–zoom camera

-PTZ is an abbreviation that stands for pan-tilt-zoom.
-The term "pan" refers to the horizontal movement of the lens, "tilt" refers to the vertical movement of the lens, and "zoom" refers to the adjustment of the focal length of the lens.

-PTZ cameras are robotic devices that are made up of mechanical pieces that enable them to pan from left to right, tilt up and down, and zoom in and out of the picture.
-PTZ cameras may also zoom in and out of the image.
-They are often positioned at guard posts where active employees may manage them using a remote camera controller.
+A pan-tilt-zoom camera (PTZ camera) is a robotic camera capable of panning horizontally (from left to right), tilting vertically (up and down), and zooming (for magnification).
+PTZ cameras are often positioned at guard posts where active employees may manage them using a remote camera controller.
 Their primary function is to monitor expansive open regions that need views in the range of 180 or 360 degrees.
 Depending on the camera or software being used, they may also be set up to automatically monitor motion-activated activities or adhere to a defined schedule.